naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

         "compare_with": {
             "comparator": "comparator, one of >, <, >=, <=, ==, !=",
-            "base": "field or value to compare field_name to", "adjustment": "(optional) the adjustment field or value", "op": "(optional) operation, one of +, -, *, /, abs", "previous_record": "(optional) boolean, whether or not to compare to base in the previous record",
+            "base": "field or value to compare field_name to", "base_decimal": "decimal field or value to add to base", "adjustment": "(optional) the adjustment field or value", "op": "(optional) operation, one of +, -, *, /, abs", "previous_record": "(optional) boolean, whether or not to compare to base in the previous record",